Drew19980118/ELITE/README.md

 # ELITE

-Sorce code and datasets for ["ELITE: Effective Knowledge Integration in Pre-trained Language Models for Text Classification"], which is implemented based on the [UER](https://github.com/dbiir/UER-py) framework.
+Source code and datasets for ["ELITE: Effective Knowledge Integration in Pre-trained Language Models for Text Classification"], which is implemented based on the [UER](https://github.com/dbiir/UER-py) framework.

 ## Requirements